 New OEC Technicians!

 A Big Congratulations and job well done to our newest candidates, with eight passing their OEC Practical test Aug 12 to become OEC Technicians.
-Welcome them aboard – they will be helping out at the upcoming refresher.
+Welcome them aboard.

 CALENDAR Keep an eye on our calendar.
 We have lots of events and development activities on the horizon.
 What are you doing for self-improvement this year?
 Become part of the Senior Programs, consider a Ski Enhancement, Toboggan Enhancement, or OEC development opportunity!
 Nothing to lose and so many possibilities to gain!!